mydevtools-tech/.github/profile/README.md

 - configuration
 - generated data

-without having to upload that data to a MyDevTools cloud backend.
+without any of it touching infrastructure we control.

-### Privacy is a feature
+### The only network traffic is yours

-For security-sensitive utilities, processing locally is preferable to sending data to a remote server.

-Examples include:

-- hashing
-- JWT inspection
-- encryption/decryption utilities
-- Base64 operations
-- JSON transformation
-- regex testing
-- formatting
-- secret generation
-- certificate inspection
+MyDevTools makes network requests in exactly three cases:

+1. **You told it to** — an API call in the API client, a DNS lookup, a database connection.
+2. **Update checks** — a version check against our release feed.
+Disableable.
+3. **License validation** — a one-time activation call.
+Disableable after activation.

+No analytics.
+No telemetry.
+No crash reporting that ships your payloads somewhere.

+### Optional sync, off by default

+Cloud sync exists as an **opt-in add-on** for developers who want their workspace on multiple machines.
+It is off unless you turn it on, it is not required for any tool to function, and the app is fully usable having never seen a network.

 ### Open source

-The project is built in the open so developers can inspect the implementation, contribute improvements, self-host where applicable, and understand how their developer tooling works.
+The project is built in the open so developers can inspect the implementation, verify the privacy claims above rather than believe them, contribute improvements, and build from source.

 ---

 # 🧱 Technology Stack

-MyDevTools uses a modern full-stack engineering ecosystem with a strong emphasis on TypeScript, Python, local processing, containerization, and pragmatic infrastructure.
+MyDevTools is a desktop application built with a web frontend and a native shell.
+The stack is deliberately small — fewer moving parts means fewer places for your data to go.

 <table>
 <tr>
 <td width="50%" valign="top">

-### Frontend
+### Application

-- **Next.js**
+- **TypeScript**
 - **React**
-- **TypeScript**
+- **Next.js** (static export)
-- Modern component-driven UI
+- Component-driven UI
-- Responsive developer-focused interfaces
+- Developer-focused interfaces

 </td>
 <td width="50%" valign="top">

-### Backend
+### Desktop Shell

-- **Python**
-- **FastAPI**
+- **Tauri**
-- **Pydantic**
+- Native OS integration
-- Async API architecture
-- REST-oriented services
+- Filesystem access
+- Direct TCP for DB clients
+- Small binaries, low memory

 </td>
 </tr>